The Dinah Project

 Israel

-Former Israel’s ambassador and head of delegation to the U.N. institutions in Geneva and ambassador of Israel to the European Union and NATO in Brussels.
-He served two terms as the Deputy Director General of the MFA, head of the U.N. and International Organizations Division.
-Currently, he teaches multilateral diplomacy at Ben-Gurion University of the Negev and is a consultant to the World Jewish Congress.
+Aharon (Ronny) Leshno-Yaar served as Israel’s Ambassador and Head of Delegation to the UN institutions in Geneva and as Ambassador of Israel to the European Union and NATO in Brussels.
+He served two terms as the Deputy Director-General of the Ministry of Foreign Affairs, and as Head of the UN and International Organizations Division.
+He currently teaches multilateral diplomacy at Ben-Gurion University and is a consultant for the World Jewish Congress.

 Canada